Glenn County, Orland to receive $8.7 million for low-income housing project

 According to Hale, this funding brings the ability to completely replace the current 13 room, dilapidated motel site with 33 new rooms of permanent, affordable housing for people in Glenn County who desperately need it.

 Prior to the official announcement of Homekey award recipients, the Habitat team was confident with their application and moved forward with the purchase of the Orlanda Inn last month.
-They closed escrow on the property April 1.
+Hale said Habitat has already signed escrow on the property and the selling party should be signing soon.

 Hale said Habitat plans to start tearing down the old structure this month and construction is anticipated to be completed in late November.